CIP Code: 11.0201

 Relational Database & SQL

-Building upon CSD 2203, students expand their skills in Structured Query Language (SQL).
-Using a hands-on approach, students (1) use Data Manipulation Language (DML) to add, delete, and modify data and perform constraint testing; (2) develop queries for single-table and multiple-table databases; (3) create and employ subqueries for more complex data retrieval; (4) implement views and indexes to optimize database performance; and (5) generate test data, populate the database, conduct constraint testing, and execute SQL queries based on the database designed in CSD 2203.
+Building upon CSD 2203, students expand their skills in relational database design and Structured Query Language (SQL).
+Using a hands-on approach, students (1) use Barker's notation to broaden knowledge in database design and implementation; (2) create queries for single-table and multi-table databases, leveraging advanced join operations and conditional logic; (3) employ subqueries, Common Table Expressions (CTEs), and advanced filtering for more complex data retrieval; and (4) implement database views and indexes to streamline data access and optimize database performance.

 Python II